Pitchstep/seth.run/README.md

 Notes can **only** be loaded on the **device you saved the note on**.
 In Version 2, you will be able to save the codes and use them on other devices on the internet.

 ### Advertisements
 So I'm selling out... well, not really.
 I'm adding a few advertisements to seth.run to earn a little.
 Don't worry though, the ads will not interfere with your experience!
-If they happen to do so, please let me know by contacting me on Discord!
+If they happen to do so, please let me know by contacting me on Discord!<br>
+Ads are currently not rolled out, but they will start appearing over time.<br>
+_Keep in mind!
+You just looking at the adverts supports my work a ton!
+Thank you._

 ### About
 Seth.run is currently just a website where I post my stuff.
 Read more about Version 2 above :)